-Hank filled the order, as Mrs. Roberts’ grin became a full smile.
+Hank filled the order, as Mrs. Roberts’ grin grew to a full smile.
 She took the ham and cheddar and placed them in her cart, then strolled on about the store.
 Another satisfied customer, Hank thought.

 Hank once again wandered to the back store room late in the day.
 The room was not heated well, but Hank didn’t mind.
 Working kept him warm.
 He’d heard from several customers’ conversations that the snow was falling tumultuously.
 He decided to peek outside the back door to see.
 He peered out and was confronted by no less than three inches of accumulated snow.
 Wow.
 Really putting it down!

-Then a peculiar thing happened.
-A tapping sound was barely audible over the cutting sound he was making on the boxes.
+A tapping sound -- barely audible over the cutting sound he was making on the boxes -- emanated from the back door .
 At first, he ignored it.
 Old buildings often had quirky sounds -- creaks and groans.
 Hank was used to it.
 But this sound persisted.
 He looked around the dimly lit room.
+That's Peculiar.

-“Odd,” Hank said aloud.
+“And that's really odd,” Hank said.
+The sudden quiet of the room engulfed his words.
 He took a few steps toward the wall.
 “Where’s the crack?”
 The tornado-damaged wall appeared to be a normal brick wall.
 Mr. Marzetti must’ve patched it.
 They really did a good job.
 Hank felt the rough wall, running his fingers over where he believed the crack should have been.
 What’s…? <tap tap tap>.
 Then he realized it wasn’t so much a tap as it was, a knock?

 He ranged over to the door where he could hear the faint tapping grow louder.
 He unlocked the back door with his old skeleton key, and carefully pulled the door open.
 Hank’s eyes were wide, trying to expect anything.